 The College of Communications has 20 labs in six different buildings on campus.
-They include numerous facilities available for student use outside of class, or for use as part of class work.
+They include numerous facilities available for class work or activities outside of class.
 Descriptions of each follow, including contact information for using the respective labs.

 101 Innovation Park

 CommMedia is a 24/7 newsroom and multimedia production facility used by the best students in the College of Communications.
 It houses a state-of-the-art, high-definition television set for news and sports productions.

 Professional-quality content produced by students is broadcast locally and distributed over an HD campus channel and featured on psucommedia.com, the College's student media website.
 Students can produce live shots from a number of on-campus locations, including Nittanyville and the Trading Room at the Business Building.

 While in the field, student use high definition ENG-style or prosumer cameras.
 These cameras record on an SDHC flash media, making a truly tapeless workflow possible.

 The CommMedia facility has 30 Mac Pro computers assigned to different media production roles -- including video editing and encoding, photo editing, audio recording and video playback and capture in the TV studio control room.
 The Mac Pro's are tied to an xSan, allowing students to access their media from any workstation in the facility.

 Shows produced in CommMedia's HD TV studio use AP's industry standard ENPS software, which users connect to through virtual machine technology.

 The Equipment Center (Suite 213B) houses audio and video equipment for use by students for class assignments.

 The Film-Video Shooting Space (Suite 213E) is a large open room (22' X 28') with a lighting grid, blackout curtain and ample power and space to support the lights and specialized equipment used in the film program.